zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Returns all vertexes for a given cell, as H3 indexes
+Returns all vertexes for a given cell, as H3 indexes.